-There can be no finding of attorney fees for no fault expenses submitted for first time at trial.
-Manley v DAIIE, 425 M 140 (1986) A late submittal, or a submittal for the first time during trial, does not preclude an attorney from submitting an overdue no fault expense.
+There can be no finding of attorney fees for No-Fault expenses submitted for the first time at trial.
+Manley v DAIIE, 425 M 140 (1986) A late submittal, or a submittal for the first time during trial, does not preclude an attorney from submitting an overdue No-Fault expense.
 It just precludes that Michigan attorney from receiving attorney fees from the trial judge at the conclusion of the trial if the amount owing by the insurance company is considered overdue.

 In Michigan, an insurance company’s refusal or delay to pay creates a rebuttable presumption of unreasonableness that places the burden on the insurer to justify its refusal or delay.
 Attard v Citizens Ins, 237 MA 311 (1999)